 I make the sauce, then add more crushed red pepper to my own plate :-).
 This way everyone is happy.

-First, I brown the onion and garlic with some olive oil in a pan.
+First, make the simple homemade sauce!
+I brown the onion and garlic with some olive oil in a pan.

 Next, add the thawed cooked shrimp.
 (Don't forget to drain the water out after they thaw.
 You only want to add the shrimp to the pan.)